Nord Express: Before World War I

 On 9 May 1896, the Nord Express departed for the first time from the French to the Russian capital.
 This train service enabled people to travel across Europe in what was, by the standards of the time, a very fast and comfortable manner.
 For the operation of the Nord Express, the CIWL had to close contracts and timetable agreements with fourteen railway administrations, including nine Prussian administrations, as well as the ferry service across the English Channel between Dover and Ostend.

 The train left Paris and Ostend (with connection from London) and travelled via Brussels, Cologne, Hanover, Berlin, Königsberg (now Kaliningrad) and Dvinsk (now Daugavpils) to Saint Petersburg.
 Passengers to and from Russia had to change once in East Prussia at the German/Russian border because Russian railway tracks are of a wider gauge than those in Western Europe.
 In Paris there was a connecting service to the Sud Express (Southern Express) to Lisbon.

 Interwar period

 After World War I and the Russian Revolution the train's route was shortened to Warsaw and Riga instead of Saint Petersburg.
+Riga joined the connection in 1923, with a separate Riga–Moscow line introduced as well.

 Post-War Period

-After World War II the "iron curtain" divided Europe, and the initially luxury and since 1951 ordinary night train's route was diverted further from Paris via Hamburg and Copenhagen to Stockholm and Oslo.
+After World War II the "Iron Curtain" divided Europe, and the initially luxury and since 1951 ordinary night train's route was diverted further from Paris via Hamburg and Copenhagen to Stockholm and Oslo.

 The emergence of air travel and high-speed rail caused the end to this famous train.
 In 2007 it was shortened further and such that it ran between Paris and Hamburg, taking 10.5 hours.